Will Insurance Cover Roof Leaks? (2023 Update)

 Will my homeowner’s insurance cover roof leaks?
 The answer is not always as straightforward as you might think.
-For example, your policy may require that the leak be a result of a hail storm, windstorm, or another natural disaster to qualify for coverage.
+For example, your policy may require that the leak be a result of storm damage or another natural disaster to qualify for coverage.

 Additionally, most insurance companies require a licensed contractor to have installed your roof for it to be covered under your insurance plan.
 Today we will walk you through the process of determining whether or not your homeowners’ insurance policy covers roof damage and provide some helpful tips to reduce the risk of water damage in your home.